Rexabit/valheim-visuals-modifier/Thunderstore/README.md

 ## Extended Examples
 ### Forest Armor
+This modifies the Mage chest piece and turns it into an earth toned armor with the metal pieces hidden
 ```yml
 prefabName: RangerChest
 icon: # Updates the icon orientation for the item when snapshot.